-The number of affiliated organizations and their differing missions allows the Consortium to offer a wide variety of clinical training opportunities.
-Applicants apply to work at each agency separately and each interns’ experience is determined by his/her selection of a primary and secondary placement.
+The number of different agencies and their different missions allows the Consortium to offer a wide variety of clinical training opportunities.
+Applicants apply to work at each agency separately (i.e. primary placement) and each interns’ experience is determined by his/her selection of a primary and secondary placement.
 The consortium is structured to provide an in-depth, immersive experience at one agency which should be congruent with the intern’s primary interest area (e.g. university counseling center, academic medical center, VA).
-The Consortium also provides a substantive training experience in a different setting, which allows for the pursuit of special interests or the strengthening of areas of weakness in the intern’s past training experience.
-For instance, an intern selects major and minor rotations at their primary site, and a secondary placement at a different site.
+The Consortium also provides a substantive training experience in a secondary placement, which allows for the pursuit of special interests or the strengthening of areas of weakness in the intern’s past training experience.
 The structure of the internship is described in detail here.
 The sites and rotations available at each agency are described in more detail in the “Agencies and Rotations” section.

 The training program is conceptually grounded in the scientist-practitioner model of the profession.
 All of the Consortium agencies share the recognition that the primary focus of the internship year is on the acquisition of clinical experience in a well-supervised environment conducive to learning and professional development.
 Training in clinical techniques across the Consortium is presented in relation to the framework of science that underpins clinical practice.
 The internship is located in an academic/medical center setting which offers the opportunity for involvement in research and interns are strongly encouraged to avail themselves of these opportunities.